Conditional graph entropy as an alternating minimization problem: The alternating minimization problem

-By $\ints(\Kq)$ and $\ints(\Kr)$ we denote the relative interiors of the polytopes (within their affine hull). \end{definition}

-Next we define the mappings $Q$ and $R$ between these polytopes along with an auxiliary mapping $A$.
+Recall the convex polytopes $\Kq$ and $\Kr$ defined in Section \ref{sec:contributions} of the introduction.
+Now we explicitly define the mappings $Q$ and $R$ between these polytopes along with an auxiliary mapping $A$.
 In fact, the formula defining $Q$ will make sense only on the subset $\Krst$ where none of the coordinates of $A$ vanishes.
-As we will see, this does not cause too many issues because most of the formulas will remain true if we define $Q$ arbitrarily outside $\Krst$. \begin{definition} We define the mappings
+We define $Q$ arbitrarily outside $\Krst$.